repicao/IH_AB_DA_FT_OCT_2023/Class_Materials/Final_Project/Readme.md

 ### Rules
 - Team of two people are recommended and is the maximum number allowed per team.
 An exception might be applied after the approval from the teaching team.
-- Every team has 7 minutes of presentation time (unless you have a bonus point) and 5 mins for Q&A/feedback.
+- Every team has
+ - 7 minutes of presentation time (+1 in case of bonus point)
-- You should come prepared with every project artifacts(notebooks, Tableau worksheets, etc) in case of questions that need clarification.
+ - 5 minutes to go into details.
+This could be code, tableau worksheets, etc.
+ - 5 minutes for Q&A

 ---

 ## Datasets